smostovoy/gittite/README.md

 Gittite
 ============
-EM server for deploying all branches.
-Supports after hooks.
+Simple EM server for deploying GitHub projects with all branches with each push to repository.
+It's perfect for testing branches before merging them to master so it  was not designed for production server.
+It does not store previous releases.
+It supports after hooks.

 Installation
 ============

-###1. checkout
+###1.
+Checkout code on your testing server

      git clone git://github.com/granify/gittite.git